-Snails to eat.
+Snails to eat in south-west France.
 French cuisine.

 When the weather is damp (and this year we have had a lot of damp) my cleaning lady, Josie, comes round to pick up snails.
 She lives in a flat, you see, and the grounds around the blocks of flats are already covered by other tenants picking up snails whereas she, being the cleaning lady for the Chateau, has large snail-gathering grounds at her disposal.